LOCAL SOURCES and RECOMMENDED UKULELE

 * they won't stay in tune any longer

 * there is visible fret wear or gouges on the underside of the string

 * you want to try a different type or brand of string

 Be aware that nylon has a lot of stretch to it (technically called plastic deformation by us engineers).
 Once a string has been brought up to pitch, it won't stay there very long until this initial elongation is taken out.
-At first, by the time you've tuned string #1, string #4 will be way low again by the time you get back to it.
+At first, by the time you've tuned string #1, string #4 will be way low again before you get back to it.

 Tug the strings out from the fret board about 1/2" and stretch them gently, up and down and side to side.
 They won't break, and you won't hurt the instrument.
 Re-tune up to pitch.
 Repeat.
 Re-tune again.
 And now once more.
 When you put the uke away for the evening with fresh strings, turn each tuning button at least 1/2 turn sharp.
 By the next morning it will only be one whole note flat again.
 After a few days of daily stretching and keeping it tuned to pitch, most of the stretch will be gone, and the tuning will become stable.
 If you don't keep new strings tuned up to pitch, they will never stabilize there.
 Yet another reason to pick it up daily......